zen0wu/sbt-maven-plugin/README.md

 I made a selfish assumption that if you're using this plugin, you will assure that `pom.xml` is at the same folder with `project` or `build.sbt`.
 So, this plugin is designed that minimal effort is needed for users.

-This is achieved by override the `settings` field in `Plugin` trait and this settings will be add to all projects' settings automatically, which is not the best practise.
-Ideally, I should provide an option for the user to choose whether to do this, but haven't figure out a way.
+This is achieved by override the `settings` field in `Plugin` trait and this settings will be add to all projects' settings automatically.

-For now, I just `guess`.
-If there exists modules definition in `pom.xml`, then it's a multi-module project.
-Otherwise, It'll import
-"./pom.xml" without confirmation.
+This default behavior will be disabled **only when** there is module definition in `pom.xml` or any `MavenBuild` is instantiated from `.scala` build definition.
+(Here we took the advantages of `.scala` def is executed before importing `.sbt` def)

 ### Multi module project